 Advertising

-This includes any time you pay to promote your job listings outside of the fee to simply place them on job boards.
-Things like sponsored posts on LinkedIn or Facebook and ads in trade publications fall into this category.
+This includes any time you pay to promote your job listings outside of the fee to place them on job boards simply.
+Things like sponsored LinkedIn or Facebook posts and trade publications ads fall into this category.
 Incorporating advertising into your recruiting budget is worthwhile because many ad mediums offer built-in analytics that can be a valuable source of insights.

 Content marketing

-Content marketing covers your initiatives to attract candidates to your open jobs organically.
-This might include social media, blog posts, videos that showcase your employer brand, etc. Consider the cost of the labor to produce content marketing materials and any required tools, like professional recording equipment.
+Recruitment marketing covers your initiatives to attract candidates to your open jobs organically.
+These might include social media, blog posts, videos that showcase your employer brand, etc. Consider the cost of labor to produce content marketing materials and any required tools, like professional recording equipment.

 Events

 Recruiting events like job fairs and on-campus meet-and-greets can be a great way to connect with active job seekers.
 These events come with registration fees and costs for things like handouts with your employer branding and free giveaways.
-Also, include the attendance cost of events like industry conferences, which help recruiters expand their professional networks.
+Also, the attendance cost of events like industry conferences should be included, which help recruiters expand their professional networks.

 Technology